infinitest/infinitest.github.com/_doc/intellij.md

 * Restart IntelliJ

 *Note:*
-You can aleternatively download the jar from  (Jetbrains Plugin Repository)[https://plugins.jetbrains.com/plugin/3146-infinitest] and then install it from disk.
+You can alternatively download the jar from [Jetbrains Plugin Repository](https://plugins.jetbrains.com/plugin/3146-infinitest) and then install it from disk.

 ## Enabling Infinitest